mmalecot/file-format/README.md

 Compound File Binary, Extensible Markup Language and more.

 It checks the signature of the file to determine its format.
-If the file format is not recognized by its signature, it will check if it is Plain Text.
-Otherwise, it will return the default file format which is Arbitrary Binary Data.
+If the file format is not recognized by its signature, it checks if it is Plain Text.
+Otherwise, it returns the default file format which is Arbitrary Binary Data.

 ## Examples